National Football League

 *3 The Eagles wore a piece of black tape across their wing helmet decals during the last three games of the 1989 regular season and during a playoff game against the Los Angeles Rams.
-This was done as a tribute to the team's quarterbacks coach, Doug Scovil, who died on December 9, 1989.
+This was done in memory of the team's quarterbacks coach, Doug Scovil, who died on December 9, 1989.
 The specific dates were December 10 (vs Dallas), December 18 (at New Orleans), December 24 (vs Phoenix), and December 31 (vs Los Angeles).

 *4 This helmet design was used on September 23, 2007 during a home game against the Detroit Lions.
-The helmet and uniforms which were worn during that game are intended to resemble those worn by the first Philadelphia Eagles team, which played in 1933.
+The helmet and uniforms worn during that game were intended to resemble those worn by the first Philadelphia Eagles team, which played in 1933.

 |c.1959 - 1964||1965 - 1969||1970 - 1971;